-- C. An order pursuant to s 1317HA(1) and/or s 1325 of the Corporations Act that the Defendant pay compensation to the Plaintiff and Acquiring Group Members for damage caused by the conduct of the Defendant in contravention of s 674(2) of the Corporations Act (noting, for the avoidance of doubt, that any loss and damage which is claimed in Zantran Pty Ltd v Crown Resorts Limited (Federal Court of Australia Proceeding No VID 1317 of 2017) on account of the conduct of Crown pleaded in that proceeding, is not claimed in this proceeding); - D. Orders pursuant to s 233 of the Corporations Act that: - (a) a declaration be made that in the Relevant Period Crown engaged in conduct which was contrary to the interests of the members of Crown as a whole in contravention of s 232 of the Corporations Act; - (b) an order under s 233(1)(j) of the Corporations Act requiring the Defendant to: - (i) engage a suitable independent expert accredited with ACAMS(Certified Anti-Money Laundering Specialists) to: - 1. review and update Crown's systems for assessing, monitoring and managing ML/TF Risk and reporting transactions; and - develop and design a training program or series or programs on AML/CTF Laws and compliance including the assessment, monitoring and managing of ML/TF Risk and reporting transactions required to be undertaken by all directors and officers of Crown (Training Program); - (ii) implement the Training Program; - (iii) maintain and update the Training Program on a yearly or such other basis as the expert deems appropriate; - (iv) requiring Crown to monitor compliance with the orders contemplated in sub-paragraphs (b)(i) to (iii) above; and - (v) conduct and publish an annual review of its compliance with the orders contemplated in sub-paragraphs (b)(i) to (iii) above. - (c) an order under s 233(1)(e) of the Corporations Act requiring the Defendant to purchase the shares of the Plaintiff and Group Members who still hold their Crown Shares at the fair value which those Crown Shares would have held were it not for the Impugned Conduct (and such reduction in the share capital of Crown as is appropriate);
+- C. An order pursuant to s 1317HA(1) and/or s 1325 of the Corporations Act that the Defendant pay compensation to the Plaintiff and Acquiring Group Members for damage caused by the conduct of the Defendant in contravention of s 674(2) of the Corporations Act (noting, for the avoidance of doubt, that any loss and damage which is claimed in Zantran Pty Ltd v Crown Resorts Limited (Federal Court of Australia Proceeding No VID 1317 of 2017) on account of the conduct of Crown pleaded in that proceeding, is not claimed in this proceeding); - D. Orders pursuant to s 233 of the Corporations Act that: - (a) a declaration be made that in the Relevant Period Crown engaged in conduct which was contrary to the interests of the members of Crown as a whole in contravention of s 232 of the Corporations Act; - (b) an order under s 233(1)(j) of the Corporations Act requiring the Defendant to: - (i) engage a suitable independent expert accredited with ACAMS(Certified Anti-Money Laundering Specialists) to: - 1. review and update Crown's systems for assessing, monitoring and managing ML/TF Risk and reporting transactions; and - develop and design a training program or series of programs on AML/CTF Laws and compliance including the assessment, monitoring and managing of ML/TF Risk and reporting transactions required to be undertaken by all directors and officers of Crown (Training Program);

-(d) alternatively, an order under s 233(1)(j) of the Corporations Act, or otherwise under s 233(1), that the Defendant pay compensation to the Plaintiff and Group Members (whether they be Acquiring Group Members or Holding Group Members), alternatively to such persons to the extent that they are members of Crown as at the date of this Generally Indorsed Writ, in respect of:

-the difference between the fair value which Crown Shares would have traded at, and the value obtainable for those shares having regard to the Impugned Conduct;

-(ii) the difference between the fair value which Crown Shares would have traded at were it not for the Impugned Conduct and the price at which those Group Members sold their shares;
+- (ii) implement the Training Program; - (iii) maintain and update the Training Program on a yearly or such other basis as the expert deems appropriate; - (iv) requiring Crown to monitor compliance with the orders contemplated in sub-paragraphs (b)(i) to (iii) above; and - (v) conduct and publish an annual review of its compliance with the orders contemplated in sub-paragraphs (b)(i) to (iii) above; - (c) an order under s 233(1)(e) of the Corporations Act requiring the Defendant to purchase the shares of the Plaintiff and Group Members who still hold their Crown Shares at the fair value which those Crown Shares would have held were it not for the Impugned Underlying Business Conduct, the Contravening Conduct and the Preferential Conduct (and such reduction in the share capital of Crown as is appropriate); - (d) alternatively, an order under s 233(1)(j) of the Corporations Act, or otherwise under s 233(1), that the Defendant pay compensation to the Plaintiff and Group Members (whether they be Acquiring Group Members or Holding Group Members), alternatively to such persons to the extent that they were members of Crown as at the date of the Generally Indorsed Writ filed in this proceeding on 14 December 2020, in respect of: - the difference between the fair value which Crown Shares would have traded at, and the value obtainable for those shares having regard to the Impugned Underlying Business Conduct and the Contravening Conduct and the Preferential Conduct; - (ii) the difference between the fair value which Crown Shares would have traded at were it not for the Impugned Underlying Business Conduct and the Contravening Conduct and the Preferential Conduct and the price at which those Group Members sold their shares;